Construction Law Survival Manual

-Tenants in common each own one half of the property, unless the deed describes some other percentage of ownership or there is some type of outside agreement.
-Each tenant owns one half "undivided interest" in the property.
-If you obtain a judgment against just one of the property owners, your judgment will attach to the one half undivided interest of your judgment debtor.
-You could then foreclose on your judgment lien and sell the one half undivided interest at a foreclosure auction.
-The purchaser at the auction would then own a one half undivided interest in the property, together with the other non-debtor owner.
-If one tenant in common dies, then that one half undivided interest passes to their heirs.
+Tenants in common each own one half of the property, unless the deed describes some other percentage of ownership or if there is some type of outside agreement.
+Each tenant owns a one half “undivided interest” in the property.
+If you obtain a judgment against just one of the property owners, your judgment will attach to the one-half undivided interest of your judgment debtor.
+You could then foreclose on your judgment lien and sell the one-half undivided interest at a foreclosure auction.
+The purchaser at the auction would then own an undivided one-half interest in the property, together with the other non-debtor owner.
+If one tenant in common dies, then that one-half undivided interest passes to their heirs.
 Those heirs are then tenants in common with the remaining non-deceased tenant in common.

 Property can also be owned as “joint tenants with common law right of survivorship.”
 This works basically the same as tenants in common, except that if one joint tenant dies, the property automatically passes to the other joint tenant.
 A judgment against just one of the joint tenants will attach to real estate owned by that joint tenant.